-The Commission is responsible for the overall management, oversight, and administration of the USF, including all USF policy decisions.
-The responsibilities of the Commission's bureaus and offices over USAC and the USF are found in the Act, including section 254, 47 U.S.C. § 254, Part 54 of the Code of Regulations, Commission orders, written directives and other instructions promulgated by the Commission or its authorized bureaus and offices, this MOU, and other laws as applicable.
+The Commission is responsible for the overall management, oversight, and administration of the USF and USF programs, including all USF policy decisions.
+The responsibilities of the Commission's bureaus and offices over USAC and, the USF, including the USF programs, are found in the Act, including section 254, 47 U.S.C. § 254; Title 47, Part 54 of the Code of Federal Regulations, Commission orders, written directives and other instructions promulgated by the Commission or its authorized bureaus and offices, this MOU, and other laws as applicable.